Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 - With a government contract, foreign companies can register a temporary branch for the duration of the work.

 - Many international companies choose to establish an agency agreement with local companies.
 This agency agreement is registered with MOCIIP and the agent participates in tendering on behalf of the foreign company.

 Bidders are allowed to be present at the opening of bids, or they may view the process live on the Tender Board’s website.
 Contract award notices are published online.
 Successful bidders are required to provide a performance bond (five percent of the value of the contract) as a guarantee.

-Successful international bidders are generally required to enroll with the Commercial Registration Department of MOCIIP and become members of the Oman Chamber of Commerce and Industry (OCCI) within 30 days of award of the contract.
+Successful international bidders are generally required to enroll with the Commercial Registration Department of MOCIIP and become members of the OCCI within 30 days of award of the contract.